Ntropic/QAlgebra.jl/docs/src/index.md

 diff_eq = d_dt(zi, alpha * qs + qs)
 diff_eq
 ```
-`d_dt` automatically normalises time indexes: if the equation only references a
+`d_dt` automatically normalises time indices: if the equation only references a
 single time slot `t_k`, it is internally substituted to `t_0` so subsequent
 manipulations operate on a canonical representation.